 - Paper towels

 We are a bit wary when it comes to commercial and standard cleaning products.
-Even if branded safe they could still contain chemicals that are harmful to your guinea pig.
+Even if branded safe, they could still contain chemicals that are harmful to your guinea pig.
 For this reason, we recommend a mixture of water and white vinegar to efficiently and naturally clean your guinea pig’s space.
-Of course, discuss this with your veterinary first if you have any doubts.
+But discuss this with your veterinary first if you have any doubts.

 How Often Should the Cage Be Cleaned?

-With regard to how often a case should be cleaned, it is important to clarify one important aspect.
 Cleaning should be done on a daily and weekly basis.
-What does this mean?
 There are certain activities or aspects of the cage that require daily replacement, while others weekly.